-The previous four hypotheses used factors that were more commonly used in the research of attitudes in general and sports fan attitude in particular.
-The author used those factors to get a better understanding on which factors have a connection to football fans attitude, and the economic influence they have on the fan.
-For fifth hypothesis the author choose a less common factor used in the study of attitudes – the violence factor.
-This factor was previously researched mainly in sociological studies.
+The previous four hypotheses used factors that were more commonly used in the research of attitudes in general and sports fan attitudes in particular.
+The author used those factors to get a better understanding of which factors have a connection to football fans’ attitudes, and the economic influence they have on the fan.
+For the fifth hypothesis the author chose a less common factor used in the study of attitudes – the violence factor.
+This factor has previously been researched mainly in sociological studies.

-Before dealing with violence specifically on sport, there were articles dealing on the influence of violence in general.
+Before dealing with violence specifically in sport, there were articles dealing with the influence of violence in general.
 Two articles analyse the impact of violence on community and individual health.
-The first by Morris (2007) review the consequences of violence, in the article eight types of consequences are divided in 4 groups.
-In the first group there is on one hand mortality that include homicide, suicide and war related violence, and morbidity on the other hand that is a non-fatal violence that includes on the influence of such violence; 1.
-Stress and psychological impacts, 2.
-Loss of work, potential and quality of life, 3.
-Physical injury not requiring medical care, 4.
-Culturally “acceptable” violent acts.
-On the second group appears psychological trauma and family disruption, on the third loss of potential and diminished quality of life, and on the fourth social disruption and economic loss.
+The first by Morris (2007) reviews the consequences of violence; in the article eight types of consequences are divided into 4 groups.
+In the first group there is on the one hand mortality that includes homicide, suicide and war-related violence, and on the other hand morbidity that is non-fatal violence that includes the influence of such violence: 1. stress and psychological impacts, 2. loss of work, potential and quality of life, 3. physical injury not requiring medical care, 4. culturally ‘acceptable’ violent acts.
+The second group comprises psychological trauma and family disruption, the third loss of potential and diminished quality of life, and the fourth social disruption and economic loss.

-Another article by Rosenberg and Mercy (1991) address the issue and focuses on assaultive violence that have an impact on the victims themselves, their families and all the society.
-This type of violence can cause from minor physical injury to devastating consequences on the victim’s life, it can lead to fear, anxiety, and reduction in activities and movements.
+Another article by Rosenberg and Mercy (1991) addresses the issue and focuses on assaultive violence that has an impact on the victims themselves, their families and all of society.
+This type of violence can cause anything from minor physical injury to devastating consequences for the victim’s life; it can lead to fear, anxiety, and a reduction in activities and movements.
 The implications of violence can lead the victims to become quite isolated, affect their job, home life, and changes in daily routine that affect their freedom and decreased quality of life.
-Moreover “Interpersonal violence lowers the quality of life in society as a whole by contributing to days lost from work and by exacting financial expenditures for police and criminal justice intervention, social service intervention, and emergency room and trauma centre services.”
-(Rosenberg and Mercy, 1991, 39)
+Moreover ‘Interpersonal violence lowers the quality of life in society as a whole by contributing to days lost from work and by exacting financial expenditures for police and criminal justice intervention, social service intervention, and emergency room and trauma centre services’ (Rosenberg and Mercy, 1991, 39).

 There were papers reflecting in their results how violence in sports is seen and perceived.
-In most cases a specific type of violence that occurs in sport related context (for example a brawl between fans) is seen as a legit and accepted behaviour, while the same type of violence in a non-sport atmosphere is unacceptable and even criminal (Fields, Collins and Comstock, 2007).
-Other study examines the difference between different sports regarding violence, the results of that research support the idea that if there is a presence of hard violence, other forms of less hard violence (like verbal violence) are not noted even though they exist in football.
-In the same article by Guilbert (2004), the author suggests that "instead of pretending that sports violence is restricted to a well-defined and organized area, competitive sport, another possible approach would consist in analysing the relation with other cultural areas such as education or the army" (Guilbert 2004, 53) In this thesis author aims to expand this approach to check the relation of attitudes and other factors influencing that attitude, have with violence (Guilbert, 2004).
+In most cases a specific type of violence that occurs in sport-related contexts (for example a brawl between fans) is seen as a legit and accepted behaviour, while the same type of violence in a non-sport atmosphere is unacceptable and even criminal (Fields, Collins and Comstock, 2007).
+Another study examines the difference between different sports regarding violence; the results of this research support the idea that if there is a presence of hard violence, other forms of less hard violence (like verbal violence) are not noted even though they exist in football.
+In the same article by Guilbert (2004), the author suggests that ‘instead of pretending that sports violence is restricted to a well-defined and organized area, competitive sport, another possible approach would consist in analysing the relation with other cultural areas such as education or the army’ (Guilbert 2004, 53).
+In this thesis the author aims to expand this approach to check the relation that attitudes and other factors influencing the attitude have with violence (Guilbert, 2004).